scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 SCION is an inter-domain Internet architecture that focuses on security and availability.
 Its fundamental functions are carried out by a number of components.

-This document analyzes its core components from a functionality perspective, describing their inputs, outputs, and properties provided.
+This document analyzes its core components from a functionality perspective, describing their dependencies, outputs, and properties provided.
 The goal is to answer the following questions:

 * What are the main components of SCION and their dependencies?
 Can they be used independently or be split?

 * What existing protocols are reused or extended?
 Why (or why not)?

-In addition, it focuses on the properties achievable thanks to a greenfield approach, whenever used.
+In addition, it focuses on the properties achievable, motivating cases when a greenfield approach is used.
 It then briefly touches on the maturity level of components and on some extensions.

 --- middle